Blockstream/liquid_multisig_issuance/README.md

 Asset amount 0.00000315 == 315 satoshi with precision 2 -> 3,15 assets
 Asset amount 1.00000000 ==  100000000 satoshi with precision 8 -> 1 assets

-- the domain connected with the issuance (you will need to publish a file in the folder .well_known of this server)
+- the domain connected with the issuance (you will need to publish a file in the folder .well-known of this server)

 Modify the variables in the file `issue.py` before calling the scripts.